-Sharing lets you send a specific calendar view to folks who don't have access to your FileMaker solution.
+Sharing lets you send a specific calendar view to folks who don't have access to your FileMaker or Google calendars.
 When you make a share you'll be creating a URL that contains exactly what you currently see on screen in DayBack.

 And any changes you make in DayBack will be synced with the share so your URL is always up to date.

 Here's a video of this in action: sharing in action.

 In this article:

 Creating and Previewing a Share

 To share your view, click "Share" in the upper right of DayBack Calendar, and then click "+ Share this view".
 You'll be asked to name your share and then set an expiration date.
 The name you give your share will show up for share recipients where you see a list of your calendar sources.